All Episodes

 I don't know any of the language as far as that century AC and the HVAC and all of that stuff.

-So my HVAC, there heat went out.
+So my HVAC, their heat went out.

-A friend of mine put me in touch with a friend of his who worked who uh worked for a guy.
+A friend of mine put me in touch with a friend of his who worked who worked for a guy.

 They came over to the house.